OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/lzb/_index.en.md

 ## Overview

 The **Linienförmige Zugbeeinflussung (LZB)** is a continuous automatic train control system used to ensure safe and efficient operation at high speeds.
-Unlike the **Punktförmige Zugbeeinflussung (PZB)**, which transmits discrete signal information at fixed track points, the LZB enables **continuous bi-directional data exchange** between the train and the trackside control center.
+Unlike the **Punktförmige Zugbeeinflussung (PZB)** (see [PZB](../pzb/_index.en.md/)), which transmits discrete signal information at fixed track points, the LZB enables **continuous bi-directional data exchange** between the train and the trackside control center.
 This allows for real-time supervision of speed and position and forms the basis for cabin signalling at speeds exceeding 160 km/h.

 ## System Structure